sychan/kb_sdk_docs/source/overview.rst

 Apps on KBase, such as genome assemblers and annotators that run on narrative pages, are created using the KBase SDK.

 When you run an app in a narrative, it runs in a docker container on KBase's servers.
 Learn more about docker containers here: https://www.docker.com/what-container.
-Docker containers allow you to run compiled programs, such as `MEGAHIT <https://github.com/voutcn/megahit>`_, on any machine.
+Docker containers allow you to package and compile programs and dependencies, such as `MEGAHIT <https://github.com/voutcn/megahit>`_, and run them anywhere.

-The starting source code for your app defines the type of input parameters the user can enter, the packages and programs the app will run in its container, and the output it will display in the final report.
-The source code for your app gets generated using the `kb-sdk` command line utility (see the rest of the tutorial for details).
+As an SDK developer, you define your input parameter types, the packages and programs to run, and the output types, text, and HTML to show the user when the app finishes.
+To help facilitate development, a ``kb-sdk`` command-line utility is provided.

 The Workflow
 ----------------